On This Page

 5. Confirm with Save.

-When the lakehouse engine status is Ready, you can start connecting your Sources.
+When the lakehouse engine status is Ready, you can create Search Datasets and connect your Sources.

 Check Lakehouse Engine Status